Nuclear Megaproject Risk - Strategic Planning, Delay Governance & Dispute Readiness in the New Nuclear Era

 Significant political and financial visibility

 Nuclear megaprojects are not conventional construction programmes.
-They are institutional-scale ecosystems operating under permanent scrutiny.

 Why Nuclear Megaprojects Drift

 Schedule deviation in nuclear is rarely accidental.
-It is structural.

 1 - Design Maturity & Progressive Engineering